ml4/example-sentinel-vault/README.md

 policies             ["accounting_policy" "default"]
 ```

-Now attempt to read from the path now managed by both normal Vault ACL policy and also the EGP:
+Attempt to read from the path now managed by both normal Vault ACL policy and also the EGP:

 ```bash
 $ vault kv get kv/accounting/general/sally